gmacario/lora-docs/docs/lora.md

 * How to [Become a Member of the LoRa Alliance](https://www.lora-alliance.org/Join/Become-a-Member)
   - Public member (free) have access to Released Deliverables
-  - Adopter ($3k): in addition, can access Final Deliveables + much more
+  - Adopter ($3k): in addition, can access Final Deliverables + much more
   - Institutions (Free, subject to BoD approval): in addition, can ...
   - Contributor ($20k): in addition, have the right to initiate, participate in, vote and chair Work Groups
   - Sponsor ($50k): in addition, can request a BoD seat + ...